getodk/docs/odk1-src/aggregate-admin.rst

 Permissions
 ~~~~~~~~~~~~~

-If you have not yet changed your super-user password to something other than the default password of `aggregate`, the server will display a warning at the top of the web page.

 .. warning::
-   If you do not change the default password, anyone can take complete control of your server!
+   Remember to change the default password of your super-user account.
+Otherwise, anyone can take complete control of your server!

 Please visit the :guilabel:`Permissions` sub-tab under the :guilabel:`Site Admin` tab to change this user's password.